yoshinogoto/DH150-YoshinoGoto/README.md

 # Reading Tracker App
-<p>Yoshino Goto
+Yoshino Goto.
-<br>Digital Humanities 150
+Digital Humanities 150.
-<br>My project of interest is a reading tracker app that allows readers to track books they have read.
+My project of interest is a reading tracker app that allows readers to track books they have read.

 ## Website #1: Goodreads
 ![Goodreads website](Goodreads.png)

 https://www.goodreads.com/